Raam337/X-plore/README.md

 ## Features:
 * Social media platform where you can share recommendations and have the location displayed with an image of the place.
 * Engagement Tools: Like, comment, and retweet posts from other users to show appreciation, spark conversations, and amplify content within the X-plore community.

-## X-plore Application:
-The following images shows the X-plore Application displaying a working application:

 ## Future Development: